-The 2022 field program took place between 30 July and 23 August 2022 and consisted of 16 hours of daily monitoring effort (weather permitting), undertaken by two teams comprised of five individuals each, alternating at four-hour observation intervals.
-Study teams consisted of WSP biologists with previous arctic marine mammal survey experience, qualified Marine Mammal Observer (MMO) subcontractors, and local Inuit researchers from Pond Inlet and Arctic Bay.
+The 2023 field program took place between 27 July and 22 August 2023 and consisted of 16 hours of daily monitoring effort (weather permitting), undertaken by two teams of five individuals each, alternating at four-hour observation intervals.
+Study teams consisted of WSP biologists with previous arctic marine mammal survey experience, qualified MMO subcontractors, and local Inuit researchers from Pond Inlet and Arctic Bay.
 The drone operations team, comprised of two individuals from Aeria Drone Systems Ltd., worked closely with WSP biologists to plan and execute systematic focal follow surveys14 using a drone-based video system.

-Upon arrival to the Bruce Head camp on 29 July 2022, the field team participated in an on-site orientation led by the Camp Manager and Site Supervisor.
+Upon arrival to the Bruce Head camp on 27 July 2023, the field team participated in an on-site orientation led by the Camp Manager and Site Supervisor.
 Topics covered during the orientation included general camp etiquette expectations, proper use of camp facilities, and health and safety considerations such as firearm storage and use requirements while in camp, polar bear awareness, communication procedures, and identification of general hazards in and around camp.
 All relevant health and safety policies and regulations by WSP and Baffinland were reviewed and discussed.

 The study team also participated in a comprehensive training session led by the Field Technical Lead, with topics covered including observational survey procedures, data collection techniques, proper use of equipment, data recording and data entry, and post-processing of the survey data.
-During the training session, all study team members were provided with a Training Manual (Golder 2022c).
+During the training session, all study team members were provided with a Training Manual (WSP 2023b).
 Topics covered during the training session included the following study components: